Get production-ready code in Cursor and Claude with Bito’s AI Architect

 Sushrut Mishra

-As Bito's developer content manager, Sushrut loves breaking down complex topics into accessible content.
+As Bito's developer content manager and a former software developer, Sushrut loves breaking down complex topics into accessible content.
 From tips on smarter code reviews to the latest in developer tooling, Sushrut's goal is to help engineers build their best code.

 Picture of Amar Goel